Apra487/instagram-bot-scrapper/README.md

 # instagram-bot(scrapper)

-This is a instagram bot/scrapper that scrapes any user's pofile data.
+This is an instagram bot/scrapper that scrapes any user's pofile data.

 Written in JavaScript using puppeteer.